CesarVillegasMier/MPPT-MachineLearning/README.md

     💾 TinyML Deployment: Convert trained models to TensorFlow Lite and deploy on Arduino or ESP32 microcontrollers.

     📊 Simulation Tools: Visualize and debug with Python tools (Matplotlib, Plotly, Pandas).

+📌 Applications

+    ✅ Adaptive MPPT for off-grid solar systems

+    ✅ Smart energy controllers in embedded environments

+    ✅ Research on AI-powered power electronics

+    ✅ Educational use for control systems and reinforcement learning

+🤝 Contributions

+Pull requests, ideas, and discussions are welcome!
+Let’s build smarter solar systems together.